chichiwang/notes/README.md

 The `--onefile` flag tells pyinstaller to bundle everything into a single executable.
 When you run pyinstaller with this flag, the `/dist` directory will only contain a single file: `main.exe`.

 This executable file will be very large.
 This is because the Python interpreter along with required Python packages have to be bundled in with this executable.

+### Creating A Setup Wizard
+Distributing just an `.exe` file can be a bit strange.
+Often you will want to provide an installer which will install the program into the `Program Files` directory and add it to the start up menu as well.
+You may also want to include additional files and assets along with your program (help file, README, images, etc).

+[Inno Setup](http://www.jrsoftware.org/isinfo.php) is a Windows program that will help you create a setup wizard for any program.